imuragesh/Angular2024Cource/README.md

  }

  Attribute  directives
-unlike structural directive ,attribute directive do'nt asdd or remove elements.They only change the element they were plased on.
+unlike structural directive ,attribute directive don't add or remove elements.They only change the element they were placed on. ngStyle,ngClass

+and*ngFor="let Servers of servers" here servers is the array we re looping the array as like javascript loop